fakepaulbetts/fakepaulbetts.github.io/_posts/2014-04-24-octokit-oauth.markdown

 ---
 layout: post
-title: "Using Octokit.net to authenticate your app with GitHub"
+title: Using Octokit.net to authenticate your app with GitHub
-date: 2014-04-24 10:44 -0800
+date: "2014-04-24 10:44 -0800"
 comments: true
+categories:
-categories: [octokit github aspnetmvc oauth]
+  - octokit github aspnetmvc oauth
+published: true
 ---

 Some endpoints in the GitHub API require authorization to access private details.
 For example, if you want to get all of a user's repositories, you'll need to authenticate to see private repositories.